SSalario

 Which states pay lawyers the most?

-The District of Columbia tops all jurisdictions with a mean lawyer wage of $238,990.
-The highest-paying metro is San Jose, CA at $268,570 mean — driven by technology sector legal work and IP litigation.
-California, New York, Massachusetts, and Illinois round out the top five states.
+The District of Columbia tops all jurisdictions with a mean lawyer wage of $242,800.
+San Jose, CA is a standout metro at $288,980 mean — driven by technology-sector legal work and IP litigation.
+California, New York, Colorado, and Massachusetts round out the top five states in the May 2025 OEWS release.

 Is there a gender pay gap for lawyers?